simon-ament/Study/content/🚑 Software-Technik/04_agile_scrum.md

 ![[Screenshot from 2025-08-07 10-34-23.png]]

 **Sprint:** container for all the **work** that is done by the team to **achieve a Sprint Goal**
-- now work outside the Sprint | no gaps between Sprints
+- no work outside the Sprint | no gaps between Sprints
 - starts with a **Sprint Planning** meeting
 - lasts no longer than a month
 - end with two reviews: **Sprint Review** (work completed) & **Sprint Retrospective** (meta)